javascript-tutorial/en.javascript.info/1-js/4-data-structures/8-array-methods/article.md

 });
 ```

-The algorithm may compare an element with multiple other elements.
-But it tries to make as few comparisons as possible.
+The algorithm may compare an element multiple times in the process, but it tries to make as few comparisons as possible.

 ````smart header="A comparison function may return any number"